rentry/rentry.github.io/_events/farmhouse-film-11-game-night.md

 Saturday, July 3
 7:00 p.m.

-We'll only ~~show the movie~~ play this game if weather cooperates.
-We'll have the campfire, snacks, and beverages (thanks vaccine!).
+We'll only ~~show the movie~~ play this game if weather cooperates. ~~We'll have a campfire~~ The third climate catastrophe is less than a year means we won't be able to have a campfire.
+But we'll have snacks and beverages (thanks vaccine!), and we can break out a propane heater if it gets chilly.

 ## Where
 Ryan and Erinn's farmhouse